Can My Ex Husband or Wife Claim Money After Divorce?

 Can I protect my finances or future wealth from being claimed against, if so, how?

-The second way is to obtain a financial order from the court such as a clean break order.
+The second way is to obtain a financial order from the court such as a clean break financial order.

 These types of legal agreements prevent both parties from submitting a future claim against the other in the future.